Celebrating and promoting the best in UK prisons, probation and youth justice

 AWARD WINNER 2018-19: Alison is a Prison Custody Officer in the Social Care Unit at HMP & YOI Doncaster.
-She receives an Award in recognition of her “extraordinary caring behaviour” and the outstanding compassion she has brought to her work dealing with some of the most vulnerable and isolated prisoners in the system.
+Described as “extraordinarily caring”, she is granted an Award for the outstanding skill and compassion she shows towards some of the most isolated and challenging prisoners in the system.

 [This Award is supported by Novus.]